flow-hydraulics/flow-wallet-api/README.md

 ### Example use cases

-- **Custodial NFT Dapp** — an NFT dapp where each user receives a Flow account that is fully managed by the dapp admin.
-This application requires that each user account can store and transfer NFTs, but does not need to support fungible token custody.
 - **FLOW/FUSD Hot Wallet** — an application that allows users to convert fiat currency to FLOW or FUSD.
 A single admin account would be used as a hot wallet for outgoing payments, and additional deposit accounts would be created to accept incoming payments.
 - **Exchange** — a cryptocurrency exchange that is listing FLOW and/or FUSD.
 Similar to the case above, one or more admin accounts may be used as a hot wallet for outgoing payments, and additional deposit accounts would be created to accept incoming payments.
 - **Web Wallet** — a user-facing wallet application that is compatible with Flow dapps.
 Each user account would be created and managed by the wallet service.